 We are entering the Agent Economy — an era where AI agents don't just show you information, they act on your behalf.
 They search, compare, qualify, and transact — often without a human ever visiting a single website.

 The problem?
-93% of business websites are completely unprepared for AI agents (Dashform, 2026 — scan of 100 business websites).
+In the agent-readiness scans we run, the overwhelming majority of business websites are unprepared for AI agents — blocked crawlers, missing structured data, no machine-readable endpoints.
 That means when a customer asks ChatGPT to "find a dentist near me that takes Delta Dental" or tells Claude to "book a couples massage in Manhattan under $300," your business doesn't exist.

 This isn't a future scenario.
 It's happening now.
 And the businesses that adapt first will dominate the next decade of commerce.